 In this age of time, we experience ourselves as this body made of matter but on the flip side, in that age of eternity, we experience ourselves as something like energy.
 If we’re part of this never-ending cycle of transformation, from flesh to spirit and from spirit to flesh, maybe that’s why to God, we are all alive.

 Sometimes we exist on the heads side, in the world of time and form, and we have a human nature.
-Inevitably, we transform and enter the tails side, the world of eternity and spirit, where we have a totally different nature because …
+Inevitably, we transform and enter the tails side, the world of eternity and spirit, where we have a totally different nature because this is not that.

 As humans beings we also naturally have desires, but it’s our responsibility to keep our desires properly balanced.
 We must be willing to let go of everything that belongs to this age.